arineng/nicinfo/README.md

 Once it is installed, try `nicinfo -h`

+## As an OS Package

+OS-specific packages are also provided for RedHat/CentOS based systems, Debian based systems, and Mac OS X. See [GitHub](https://github.com/arinlabs/nicinfo/releases).
+These packages are based on the Ruby Gem using FPM.

 ## As Source from Git

 To get the source, issue the following git command.